jskri/modeling-with-tla/modeling-with-tla.md

 You can find the code of the components, with a refinement proof [here](https://github.com/jskri/modeling-with-tla/tree/master/src/components/).

-The above disjunctive `Next`{.tla} represents simultaneity, which is mandatory in certain cases.
+The above disjunctive `Next`{.tla} represents simultaneity (under the given mapping), which is mandatory in certain cases.
 Consider for instance a rail crossing with an incoming train and security gates.
 The gates must be down when the train passes.
 Let $x$ be the distance between the train and the crossing, and $y$ the angle in degrees of the gates (between $0$ and $90$, $0$ meaning "down").
 An example behavior could be (with $(x, y)$ and a conjunctive `Next`{.tla}):

 $(1000, 90) → (950, 80) → (900, 70) → ...$